songyandong/documentation/guide/Architecture.md

 - **Data Replication:** The original data is replicated into more copies.
 Although the method introduces large storage overhead, its computation complexity is low and the original data can be easily recovered.
 It can often be used in storing and distorting popular content.

 - **Redundant Coding:** Divide the original data into blocks and encode them with Erasure Code to generate a group of new data blocks that have redundancy embedded.
 The original data can be recovered if no more than a certain number of the data blocks are lost or corrupted.
 This method has much lower storage overhead, but it is more computational intensive.
 It can often be used in storing immutable or less popular content.
-Reed Solomon is one of the commonly used Erase Code, and can be explained as follows:
+Reed Solomon[5] is one of the commonly used Erase Code, and can be explained as follows:

 	- Let $n$ be number of data blocks in the original data, and $m$ be the number of redundant data blocks, the original data blocks can be denoted as $D_{n \times 1}$.
 	- Define a Distribution Matrix as $B_{(n+m) \times n}$, in which the first n rows and n columns form an Identity matrix, and the remaining m rows and n columns are called Vandermonde Matrix or Cauchy matrix.